 Copyright © Nucleus Medical Media, Inc.

 Bunions are more common in women than in men.
 Other factors that may increase your chance of getting a bunion include:

 You should seek medical attention if you have diabetes and you are having problems with your feet.

-The doctor will examine your foot and ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A foot exam will be done.
 An x-ray of your foot will be used to diagnose the bunion.
 It will also show the severity and amount of damage.

-The goals of treatment are to relieve pressure on the bunion and stop progression of the deformity.
+It is important to relieve pressure on the bunion to stop progression of the deformity.
+This may include: